MattiaFochesato/Flanear/README.md

 **Flanear** is an app created by the team called **Chickpeas 🍗**.

-It is an app that helps Causual Walking Traveles who want to visit a new city without route constraints.
+It is an app that helps Casual Walking Travelers who want to visit a new city without route constraints.

 <p align="center">